 Major renovations are being made to the Dining Hall and kitchen and the Carriage House is being up-dated.

-Rev. Kari Jutila offered the meal time blessing and Presbytery adjourned to the Fellowship Hall for a delicious gluten free meal served my the members of Lakeside Presbyterian Church.
+Rev. Kari Jutila offered the meal time blessing and Presbytery adjourned to the Fellowship Hall for a delicious gluten free meal served by the members of Lakeside Presbyterian Church.

 Presentation – Active Listening